 Dipping Sauce & Accompaniment

-To fully enjoy your Vietnamese snail feast, you can’t forget the dipping sauces (Nước Chấm).
-In Vietnam, Nước Chấm refers to dipping sauce in general, not just the sweet and tangy fish sauce.
+To truly savor your Vietnamese snail feast, don’t forget the dipping sauces (Nước Chấm).
+In Vietnam, Nước Chấm refers to a variety of dipping sauces, not just the classic sweet and tangy fish sauce.

 Here are some popular dipping sauces for Ốc: